DDXNJUST/RFDifNet/README.md

 **Authors**: Wenxiu Diao, Ling Hu, Kai Zhang, Liang Xiao

 ## Acknowledgements
-This code is modified from the work from [DDIF](https://github.com/294coder/Dif-PAN).
+This code is modified from [DDIF](https://github.com/294coder/Dif-PAN).
 The code for the method of creating simulated deformation dataset (`makeDatasets`) is adapted from [UMF-CMGR](https://github.com/wdhudiekou/UMF-CMGR).